Getting burned sucks.

 If you aren’t proud to sell your product or service, think of the masses out there that would be unhappy upon purchasing it.

-We all struggle at some point in our lives.
+We all struggle (Our article on financial anxiety)at some point in our lives.
 We then seek ways to change our life for the better.
 This is where we run into the scam artists and schemers of the world.

-Question every bit of their statements and look for real value in the content they are providing.
+Question every one of their statements and look for real value in the content they are providing for free.

 Can you honestly say that they are going to give you enough value and teach you a valuable skill?
 If you answer no, then it is time to move on.